jonsuh/jonsuh.com/_posts/2014-05-29-organizing-z-index-with-sass.md

 ## Separate file

-I like breaking up my Sass into separate files to keep things like variables, mixins, and functions separate.
+I like breaking up my SASS into separate files to keep things like variables, mixins, and functions separate.

 Create a separate file, `_z-index.scss` to house your `z-index` map as well as the function and mixin: